tamilcse/Fun-Times/Henrys grocery.md

  - This is an opportunity for you to show _all_ of your [software engineering](https://en.wikipedia.org/wiki/Software_engineering) skills.
  - Develop using the agile methodology.
  - Think about code metrics.
  - Please try to keep it simple.
  - We expect you to spend no more than 2 to 3 hours of your time, so don't feel you need to complete it.
 Good luck!
+ - How would you enhance your solution so that the store own could add and remove: products; or offers?

 ## Tooling
 You must use: